Mass Production of Fibreglass was an Accident.

 As with most epic discoveries…fire…milk…navel fluff…it was found by accident.

-Originally the glass wool had insulating properties for its ability to retain gas (if only some humans had this ability…) and therefore could be used as an insulator for both extreme cold and heat.
+Originally the glass wool had insulating properties for its ability to retain gas and therefore could be used as an insulator for both extreme cold and heat.
 Only through the application of resin, did it take on the form we know of today.

 How We Know It Today.